TharunReddyCSE/My-Portfolio.github.io/README.md

 # My-Portfolio
-Exhibiting my work online with a portfolio website.
+Exhibiting my work online with a Portfolio website.

 View the live project using the below link.